jonathangosling/apache-beam-sample-transactions-pipeline/README.md

 Note: by default the output file(s) will be suffixed with the shard number as '-SSSSS-of-NNNNN' (the default `shard_name_template`) where S is the shard number repsonsible for that particular file and N is the total number of shards.
 Since the ask was to output as `output/results.jsonl.gz`, we have explicitly set the `num_shards` to 1 and the `shard_name_template` to an empty string.

 Briefly considered using `ReadFromCsv`.
-The rows were `BeamSchema_...` type objects, the docs on beam schemas [here](https://beam.apache.org/documentation/programming-guide/#schemas) may help.
+The rows were BeamSchema_... type objects - couldn't find much about this.
 Also requires an additional dependency on pandas.
-Noted as a potential improvement for helping to solve our schema assumption issue.
+Could be worth investigating further as a possible option for helping to solve our schema assumption issue.

 ### Transforms